thinkphp/computer-science-in-python/algorithms/basics/README.md

 23. Check if 2 lines are parallel https://ideone.com/Dpa4FU
 24. Minimum Distance Point0 and a set of Points https://ideone.com/a31pXX (version 2) https://ideone.com/sIrL5z (version 1)
 25. Check whether a Point belongs to a set of Circles https://ideone.com/kpHa9d
+26. Check the position of a point to the Circle: inside, outside or on the circle https://ideone.com/myrecent

 ## CSES Problem Set:
 https://cses.fi/problemset/